World News

 UK: The Heat Pump Association has recommended that awareness of flammable refrigerants should be held by all those installing heat pumps.

-In a new statement ahead the review of Great Britain’s F-Gas regulations, the HPA says it is “vitally important” that installation and service personnel are properly trained to handle flammable refrigerants safely.
+In a new statement ahead of the review of Great Britain’s F-Gas regulations, the HPA says it is “vitally important” that installation and service personnel are properly trained to handle flammable refrigerants safely.
 It reflects recent action in the EU to introduce mandatory certification for flammables.

 The HPA’s stance is supported by a recent survey of UK heat pump companies, which revealed strong support for mandatory certified training for those handling flammable refrigerants.